MSc Ocean Science, Conservation & Innovation

 A group of student observers on a station

-Back on land, they analyze these data as part of their courses and present their results at the end of the year in front of a jury composed of professors, scientists and associative actors.
-Afterwards, the most motivated students deepen their analyses and prepare, with the members of the jury, annual reports as well as communication tools for different audiences.
+Back on land, students analyse these data as part of their courses and present their results at the end of the academic year to a jury composed of professors, scientists and representatives from local associations.
+The most motivated students may then deepen their analyses and work with members of the jury to prepare annual reports and communication tools for different audiences.

 Organisation in the field